Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

 ### Bad

-- **`Selection and Edit are not 80% of the job in post production!` They are only 50%!**
+- **`VIDEO EDIT IS ONLY =< 30% OF THE POST WORKLOAD`**

-    DON'T PLAN YOUR SHEDULE THINKING THAT EDITED FOTTAGE IS BASICLY A DONE FILM.
-YOU MIGHT PUT EQUAL, IF NOT MORE, TIME IN SOUND DESIGN AND COLORING.
+    **Don't plan your postproduction shedule thinking that edited fottage is basicly a done film.** you need time for coloring, sound design and eventual VFX/CGI.

-- **`Have a proper shotlist ready`**
+- **`HAVE A SHOTLIST READY ON LOCATION`**

-    A SHOTLIST WILL SAVE YOU TIME ON LOCATION.
-YOU CAN ALWAYS EXPERIMENT AND SEARCH FOR EXTRA SHOTS WHEN YOU FINISH THE MAIN ONES.
+    **Save time on location.
+Keep track of shooting progress.
+Prioritize key shots.** You can always experiment and search for extra shots when you finish the main ones.

-- **`Bring a pencil and an eraser to the set.
-In fact bring a whole pencilcase.` You never know when you will need some basic drawing supplies.**
+- **`BRING BASIC DRAWING SUPPLIES ON SET`**

-    A PENCIL WILL NOT GET WET OR STOP WORKING + YOU CAN ERASE IT.
+    A pencil will not get wet or stop working + you can erase it.
+In fact bring a whole pencilcase.
+You never know when you will need some basic drawing supplies.

-- **`Make notes judging the shots you have made`**
+- **`MAKE NOTES ON DONE TAKES`**

-    SAVE TIME SEARCHING FOR THE RIGHT SHOTS IN POSTPRODUCTION.
+    Save time in postproduction searching for the right takes.

-- **It is not enough to have a story and shots planed out. `You need to know how the shots will connect in the editing.`**
+- **`PLAN YOUR SHOTS WITH THE EDITING IN MIND`**

-    PLAN YOUR SHOTS WITH THE EDITING IN MIND, NOT ONLY THE STORY!
+    It is not enough to have a story and shots planed out.
+You need to know how the shots will connect in the editing. **Know transitions between individual shots and scenes.**

-- **For `shots with a narrower lense use more stabilization` than a shoulder rig.
-A tripod or at least a gyro-stabilizer is in order.**
+- **`LONGER FOCAL LENGTH - MORE STABILIZATION NEDED`.**

-    BE MINDFULL OF HOW MUCH STABLILIZATION YOU NEED FOR WHICH LENSE.
+    For **shots with a narrower lense use more stabilization** than a shoulder rig.
+A tripod or at least a gyro-stabilizer is in order.

-- **For a shoot longer than 2h, `take a snack with you.`**
+- **`TAKE A SNACK ON SET`**

-    YOU ARE A LIVING BEING.
-YOU NEED SUSTENANCE!
-YOUR HEAD WILL HURT OTHERWISE.
+    You are a living being.
+You need sustenance! **Your head will hurt if you do not eat!**

 ### Good

-- **`Scout the location for possible shots beforehand.` Take lots of pictures!**
+- **`SCOUT THE LOCATION FOR POSSIBLE SHOTS`**

-    IF YOUR SHOOT IS MORE ELABORATE, AND NEEDS TO TELL A COHERENT STORY GO TO THE LOCATION AT LEAST TWICE.
-IT WILL HELP YOU COME UP WITH THE SHOTS.
-IT WILL ALSO SAVE TIME DURING THE SHOOTING.
+    **Take lots of pictures!** If your shoot is more elaborate and needs to tell a coherent story go to the location at least twice.
+It will help you come up with the shots.
+It will also **save time during the shooting**.

 - **You can `incorporate the white surface for referencing light temperature into your subject's design.` Have it always visible in your shots.**